Accessibility · AI · Native iOS

 FathomUI is the design system I built for this project, extended from SonarUI.
 The visual layer uses a warm grayscale palette with no pure black or white — because pure extremes cause halation for low-vision users.
 Contrast ratios exceed WCAG AAA on primary surfaces.
 But the real design work was extending the system into sonic and haptic languages.
 Every mode transition has a distinct sound.
 Every hazard severity level maps to a haptic intensity.
 Silence is a defined state — no ambient sound when Lookout is active and the path is clear.
 The app is equally complete whether you're experiencing it through sight, hearing, touch, or any combination.

-Real-device testing and architectural review
+Real-device testing and performance optimization

 What We Built